warrenli0/cse15l-lab-reports/index.md

 ^C
 [user@sahara ~/lecture1]$
 ```
 With no argument, the `cat` argument simply defaults to `stdin`.
 When I entered "Some input" it just returned that back to me.
-This is not an error.
+This is not an error. <br>

 2. With a path to a directory as an argument:
 ```